 Drool Rash vs. Eczema

-In some cases, it may be easy for a person to confuse drool rash with a case of eczema, also known as atopic dermatitis.
-While similar, there are key differentiators between the two conditions.
-Mainly that eczema can appear anywhere on the body, including the face, forehead, and scalp.
-Unlike drool rash, eczema will often appear on the lower body, affecting skin surrounding the elbow and knee joints.
-By contrast, drool rash tends to be more localized to a baby’s mouth, cheeks, neck, and chest.
+In some cases, it may be easy to confuse drool rash with eczema, also known as atopic dermatitis.
+While similar in appearance, there are key differences between the two conditions.
+Eczema can appear anywhere on the body, including the face, forehead, scalp, and limbs, and is frequently found on the skin surrounding the elbow and knee joints.

 How Long Does Drool Rash Last